the-incluseum/anti-oppressive-spaces/checklist.md

 and a good example of a Code of Conduct by [Hypatia Software Organization](http://hypatiasoftware.org/code-of-conduct/).

-## Do icons, photos, etc. assume things about gender or race of users?
+## Do icons, photos, etc. assume things about gender, race or ability of users?

-**Non-gendered, non-raced user icons**
+**Use non-gendered, raced, or abled user icons**

 Here are some good examples from Twitter, iPhone, Slack, Flickr and Wordpress: